 Prerequisites: Sophomore standing.
-POS 100 recommended.
 Offered: Spring.
 Special Notes: Carries cross-credit in business.
 Special Notes: POS 100 is a recommended prerequisite.

 POS 310 • American Foreign Relations 3 Credits

 Development of United States foreign policy since the Nixon administration, with particular attention paid to contemporary issues, long-range historical trends, and the ways in which foreign policy is formulated and carried out.

 Prerequisites: Sophomore standing with consent of instructor.
 Offered: Fall, even # years.
 Special Notes: POS 100 and POS 202U are recommended prerequisites.

 Examination of the processes, institutions, relationships, and dynamic trends in the international system.
 Attention is given to the creation or maintenance of international economic systems and international organizations as they address emerging or enduring problems of world politics.
-Key international institutions, such as the World Trade Organization or the United Nations, are used as case studies.
+Key international institutions.

 Prerequisites: [GES 130; GES 160; Contemporary Western Life and Thought (L) course; World Cultures (U) course] or [GES 244; World Cultures (U) course].
 Offered: Spring, even # years.
 Special Notes: Recommended prerequisite POS 202U.

 POS 315 • The Politics of Terrorism and Counterterrorism 3 Credits

-Analysis of terror and terrorism, both historically and contemporarily, through study of the political psychology of terrorists and terrorist groups, the tactics of terror, and the complex relationship between terror and states.
+Analysis of terror and terrorism, both historically and contemporaneously, through study of the political psychology of terrorists and terrorist groups, the tactics of terror, and the complex relationship between terror and states.
 Special attention paid to the motivations for terror and the effect of religion on terrorism as a political strategy.